David Kirkaldy: Career

-David Kirkaldy was born near Dundee in Scotland in 1820.
+David Kirkaldy was born in Mayfield east of Dundee in Scotland in 1820.
 He worked at Robert Napier’s Vulcan Foundry Works in Glasgow, and moved from workshop to drawing office.
 As a result of the industrial revolution, new materials were being developed such as steel to replace cast iron and wrought iron.
 The properties of these materials were not well understood.
 In conjunction with his work for Napier and Sons, Kirkaldy undertook a long series of tensile load tests between 1858 and 1861.
 He published his Results of an Experimental Inquiry into the Comparative Tensile Strength and other properties of various kinds of Wrought-Iron and Steel in 1862.

 Testing materials

 Kirkaldy left Napier in 1861 and over the next two and a half years studied existing testing techniques and designed his own testing machine.
 Entirely at his own expense, he commissioned this machine from the Leeds firm of Greenwood & Batley, closely supervising its production.
-Aggrieved over the slow rate of manufacture, after fifteen months he had it delivered to London still unfinished, in September 1865.
+Aggrieved over the slow rate of manufacture, after fifteen months he had it delivered to London, still unfinished, in September 1865.
 The testing machine is 47 feet 7 inches long, weighs some 116 tons, and was designed to work horizontally, the load applied by a hydraulic cylinder and ram.